effeect/LANMAN-Containers/readme.md

 # LANMAN

-This project is a huge work in progress but it will be based in docker fyi
+This project is a huge work in progress but it will be based in Docker

 `docker compose up -d`

 Things to do:

+- Create a quickstart script
+- Lockdown MongoDb security wise

 - Get Windows Implementation working
   - Needs to be secure